m-lamonaca/programming-notes/DotNet/C#/C#.md

 ### Inheritance & Constructors

-All of a base class’s constructors are available to aderived type, but they can be invoked only by constructors in the derived class.
+All of a base class's constructors are available to a derived type, but they can be invoked only by constructors in the derived class.
-All constructors are required to invoke a constructor on their base class, and if it's not specified which to invoke, the compiler invokes the base’s zero-argument constructor.
+All constructors are required to invoke a constructor on their base class, and if it's not specified which to invoke, the compiler invokes the base's zero-argument constructor.
 If the base has not a zero-argument constructor the compilation will cause an error.
 It's possible to invoke a base constructor explicitly to avoid this error.

-Initializaton order:
+Initialization order:

 1. Derived class field initializers
 2. Base class field initializers